 Note: Percentages are rounded to the second decimal place and are shown to the first decimal place.

-A total of 783 non-Japanese employees work for the companies of the KADOKAWA Group and accounted for 10.6% of the entire workforce as of March 31, 2023.
+More than 800 non-Japanese employees work for the companies of the KADOKAWA Group (as of March 31, 2024).
 They are active in the Group’s businesses in Japan and overseas.

 In October 2021, "Global Human Resources Development Center" was established with the aim of recruiting, developing and supporting the human resources that will powerfully lead Global Media Mix, the Group’s basic policy.
 The Center mainly implements the following measures and supports globally active human resources and businesses.

 KADOKAWA provides congratulation or condolence leave and wedding gift money even on such occasions as common-law marriage or marriage of a LGBTQ+ couple.
-Respecting diversity, we will consider expanding the scope of applicability of other rules and regulations as well.
+An LGBTQ+ seminar titled Let’s Think About Workplace Diversity Together was held in October 2023 to increase people's understanding of LGBTQ+ issues within KADOKAWA.
+Many employees, including employees of KADOKAWA Group companies, attended the seminar.
+Respecting diversity, we will also consider and implement the expansion of the scope of the applicability of many different rules and regulations.